snehakhokhali/salmonella_enterica_pipeline_sneha/README.md

 * And start the screen session: screen -S salmonella-pipeline
 * activate conda environment: conda activate salmonella-pipeline
 * run the pipeline: snakemake --cores 4
+* interrupt the execution of pipeline: Ctrl+C
+* unlock the screen: snakemake --unlock
+* start with only one barcode
+* and k-value ["auto","31","55"] was used and only auto of k_value of 1 barcode was pushed to git.
+I delete the spades_assembled and short-reads of logs.
+Now only k_auto of 1 barcode was created??????
+* attach (re-enter) session: screen -x or screen -r salmonella-pipeline
+* run pipeline: snakemake --cores 4
+* detach session when the analysis is finish: press Ctrl+a, d